-My Health Condition
+My Migraine Condition

 Here are some findings:

-Attack Frequency by Day of Week
+Day of Week and Laterality

 day of week attack frequency graph